Henry Wingo: Ferencváros

 On January 18, 2021, Ferencváros announced through its Twitter account that the club had signed Wingo from Molde.
 Wingo made his debut for the club on January 27, coming on in the 80th minute in a 3–0 win against Budafoki MTE.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+At the end of the 2023–24 Nemzeti Bajnokság I season, he left the club.

+Toronto FC

+After leaving Ferencváros, Wingo subsequently signed with Major League Soccer side Toronto FC on July 18, 2024.

 Personal life

 Wingo's brother, Teddy, played professionally in Norway for Stryn FK.

 Henry grew up in Lake Forest Park, Washington, a suburb of Seattle.
 Since the age of 3, Henry and his brothers Teddy and Connor were raised by their single mother Erica.
 Henry Wingo attended Shorecrest High School in Shoreline, Washington.